 This paper examines the public willingness to support WEN nexus policies amongst a representative sample in Kuwait using a DCE and examines whether informational interventions priming eco-Islamic values can raise support for such policies.
-It addresses important gaps in the literature about the public support for systemic climate policies that simultaneously address the interactions arising from resource use across multiple sectors like energy, water, and nature.
+It addresses important gaps in the literature about the public support for systemic climate policies that simultaneously address the interactions arising resource use from multiple sectors like energy, water, and nature.
 It also examines if greening religion through public-facing climate policy information can enhance support for such policy packages.
 This is especially important given debates around the importance of addressing WEN nexus while addressing climate change in under-studied contexts like the Middle East.
 Furthermore, eco-Islamic scholars have called for greater attention to study not only why we should take care of the environment and based on what principles, but how practicing Islam can guide climate-relevant behaviours.
-However, there was no significant WTP for WEN policies overall.
-Public communications making salient eco-Islamic values, therefore, cannot in isolation overcome resistance.